 Understanding the lead generation process

-Before we get into the meat of how to decide on which tactics to use, let’s take a quick look at how the lead generation process works online.
+Before we get into the meat of how to decide on which lead generation tactics to use, let’s take a quick look at how the lead generation process works online.

 Broadly speaking, there are typically five key stages:

 The first step is to figure out what kind of audience you want to attract for your campaign.

 This will be a subset of the broad customer-type you want in your business – often referred to as an audience (or marketing) persona.